Ornithologist Profile: A Career With Animals

 The salary for an ornithologist can vary widely based on the level of education, years of experience, their particular area of specialization, and what specific duties the job entails.

 While the Bureau of Labor Statistics (BLS) does not have a separate category for ornithologist salary data, it does record salary data for the closely related category of zoologists and wildlife biologists.
-In the 2014 BLS salary survey, zoologists, and wildlife biologists earned a median annual wage of $58,270 ($28.02 per hour).
-The lowest 10 paid percent of all zoologists and wildlife biologists earned less than $38,080 while the highest 10 paid percent of all zoologists and wildlife biologists earned more than $96,720.

 The BLS projects that the rate of employment for zoologists and wildlife biologists will increase at a rate of approximately 4 percent over the decade from 2014 to 2024.
 This is a slower rate than the average for all occupations surveyed.
 Ornithologists with doctoral degrees will continue to have the greatest number of employment options due to their advanced levels of education and experience.